RupeshKumar4511/Web-Designing-and-Development/README.md

 2. controls : It is used to provide extra functionality like play ,download, resize of video etc.
 <br>

-3. height and width  : used for size.
+3. height and width attributes:
+It is  used for size.

 <br>

-4. loop : It is used when we want to restart the video after complete once.
+4. loop :
+ It is used when we want to restart the video after complete once.

 <br>
 5 . autoplay :
+It makes video autoplay when the webpage opens.